Anubhav9456/trial/README.md

 # trial
-learning git and github from basics
+learning git and github from basics and editing the main branch